PlayeRom/flightgear-addon-framework/README.md

             ],
         };

-        # Crate your stuff here ...
+        # Create your stuff here ...
         # Dialog already has a canvas.VBoxLayout prepared for adding more elements to the dialog:
         # obj._vbox.addItem(...);